rubyonrailsfourbook/book/10-posts-comments/05-check-comments-for-spam.markdown

 The downsides of using spam filers that some spam could be marked "ham".
 Ham is a comment that is not spam.
 The filter could also mark "ham" as spam was well.
 Comments incorrectly marked should be correctly so that filter can learn better.

-##### Check a Database of Know Spamemrs
+##### Check a Database of Know Spammers

 #### User Unfriendly
-These method require the user the to do more work than they “need” to in order to post their comment.
-These methods can very in range in time required to finish the “puzzle” and complexity.
+These method require the user the to do more work than they ÔøΩneedÔøΩ to in order to post their comment.
+These methods can very in range in time required to finish the "puzzle" and complexity.
 There is an act of balance that must be played when using these types of spam prevention.